sammyd/iOS8-day-by-day-book/manuscript/26-avkit.md

 Back in chapter 20
-we had a quick run-down of the new Photos framework, and how it can make access to the photo library super-easy on iOS8.
+we had a quick run-down of the new Photos framework, and how it can make access to the photo library super-easy on iOS 8.
 Well, despite its name, the Photos framework also includes access to all of the videos in the user's library, and with that comes the ability to use AVKit for easy playback.